-Wheelchair ramps, curb cuts, lifts, and building entryways must remain clear at all times to allow conference guests (and others) who use wheelchairs unobstructed access to the residence.
+Wheelchair ramps, curb cuts, lifts, and building entryways must always remain clear to allow conference guests (and others) who use wheelchairs unobstructed access to the residence.
 Bikes, cars, or any other item found blocking wheelchair access will be impounded; a fee will be charged to retrieve these items.